arinbasu/september_2021_presentations/mkdwn_slide.md

 .left[- This will make the text centred

-      - In the middle of the slide]
+.left[- In the middle of the slide]

 ---